GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/README.md

 - DataFlow is used to load data in BigQuery.
 - BigQuery is used to store data.
 - Alert threshold will be applicable across all metrics.
-- Alerts can be received by email and other channels.
+- Alerts can be received by Email, Mobile App, PagerDuty, SMS, Slack, Web Hooks and Pub/Sub.
+Cloud Monitoring custom log metric has been leveraged to create Alerts.
 - Easy to get started and deploy with Data Studio Dashboard.
 In addition to Data Studion, other visualization tools can be configured.
 - The Data Studio report can be scheduled to be emailed to appropriate team for weekly/daily reporting.
 ## 3. Deployment Guide